floydhub/floyd-docs/docs/guides/style_transfer.md

 $ floyd status <RUN_ID>
 ```

-When the experiment is finished, you can see the style transfered images by running:
+When the experiment is finished, you can see the style transferred images by running:

 ```bash
 $ floyd output <RUN_ID>